colinmanning/cumulus_browser/README.md

-cumulus_uploader
+Cumulus Uploader
 ================

-A HTML5 client for Cumulus
+A HTML5 client for Canto Cumulus DAM system, using DIS to communicate via HTTP based web services.